 The bricks get their cream tint from the soil.
 Cream City bricks are made from the local clay found in the Menomonee River Valley and the Greater Milwaukee area.
-The clay used to manufacture these bricks do not start out with a light yellow hue.
+The clay used to manufacture these bricks does not start out with a light yellow hue.
 The clay is originally red.
-The composition of the soil plays a major factor.
-Clay from the Milwaukee area/Menomonee River Valley contains high levels of lime and sulfur.
+However, the clay from the Milwaukee area/Menomonee River Valley contains high levels of lime and sulfur.
 Once these bricks are put through fire in the manufacturing process, the colors change from red to cream/light yellow.

 Cream City Bricks